 Orientation is about much more than the logistics of moving in.
 Above all, it's a time when we help you make some key connections.
 You'll meet your faculty advisor and an upper-class counselor.
 Together, they'll help you register for fall classes and give you guidance as you start thinking about your academic program.
 You'll meet roommates and hallmates, and you'll get to know community advisors, the upper-class students who'll work with you to keep life in the residence halls happy and harmonious.
 You'll learn about many campus resources, and you'll discover some Kenyon traditions.
 You'll also learn about our expectations for you, academically and socially.
 You'll get a sense of what diversity means here, and why we value it.
 In short, you'll begin to put down roots in the Kenyon community, and to appreciate the importance of community on Gambier Hill.

-Academic advising is really a four-year process, but the experience -- individual mentoring and support -- begins during Orientation.
-Your faculty advisor will help you choose courses with the aim of constructing a meaningful academic program.
-You'll see how you can pursue your intellectual passions and experiment with subjects that intrigue you, while at the same time embracing the breadth that's the hallmark of a curriculum grounded in the liberal arts and sciences.
-You can also count on the help of your upper-class counselor and community advisor, plus the staff of the Office of Academic Advising and eventually a faculty advisor in your major department.
-Together, these individuals will encourage you to challenge yourself and even take some academic risks.
-You'll undertake increasingly rigorous coursework, knowing that you're never far from people whose main goal is your success.
+Academic advising is a four-year process, but the experience -- individual guidance and support -- begins during Orientation.
+Your faculty advisor will help you choose courses with the aim of constructing a meaningful and balanced academic program.
+You'll see how you can pursue your intellectual passions and experiment with subjects that intrigue you, while at the same time embracing the breadth that's the hallmark of a liberal arts curriculum.
+You can also count on the help of your Orientation leader and community advisor, plus the staff of the Office of Academic Advising.
+Together, these individuals will encourage you to challenge yourself, explore new and unfamiliar content, and take thoughtful academic risks.
+You'll undertake increasingly rigorous coursework, knowing that you're never far from those whose main goals are guiding your exploration and supporting your success.

 For more information, contact the Office of Academic Advising at 740-427-5145.